bazelbuild/rules_rust/examples/bzlmod/wasm-ui/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Now that we have our basics covered, it's time to install the star of the show: [Trunk].
+Now that we have our basics covered, it's time to install the star of the show: [Trunk](https://trunkrs.dev/).
 Simply run the following command to install it:

 ```bash